-Jane is a registered nurse and midwife and has worked clinically in a variety of settings for 20 years, including remote area nursing, and continues to work as a nurse and midwife in Canberra.
-Before moving to academia Jane worked as a Senior Policy Officer at the ACT Health Directorate in the Office of the ACT Chief Nurse.
+Jane is a registered nurse and midwife, and has worked clinically in a variety of settings for 25 years, including remote area nursing.
+Before moving to academia, Jane worked as a Senior Policy Officer at the ACT Health Directorate in the Office of the ACT Chief Nurse

 - The primary and tertiary health care interface